learn-the-web/topics/javascript-syntax.md

 ### Single equals vs. double equals vs. triple equals

-Equals can be used in a series of up to three in Javascript, each meaning slightly different things and acting differently.
+Equals can be used in a series of up to three in JavaScript, each meaning slightly different things and acting differently.

 *1. single equals means ‘set’*